agilecrm/500apps-public-gtm-siterecording/README.md

 1. Log in to Google Tag Manager, navigate your account and click on "Add a new tag".

-2. Search for our community template "Site Recording by 500 apps " in the "Community Template Gallery".
+2. Search for our community template "Site Recording by 500 apps" in the "Community Template Gallery".

 3. Add the template to your tag by clicking on "Add to Workspace".